emilsw/ew/ecommerce-optimization-tips.md

 They were distracted, confused or just plain frustrated with the whole buying experience.

-There were also a lot people who could have (and were willing to) spend more money with you if you just offered them a chance to do so.

 Your site is probably doing less than average job when it comes to converting visitors into happy and paying a little more customers.

 And because of that, every day that passes you by is a day of lost potential revenue (think about how much money that is on a yearly basis….).